Jean-Jacques d'Ortous de Mairan: De Mairan's experimental legacy

-Despite Marchant's publication of de Mairan's work, which might have suggested the existence of endogenous biological clocks, rhythms in plant movements were for a long time thought to be extrinsically controlled, by light and dark cycles, or magnetic and temperature oscillations, or even a mysterious, yet-to-be identified X-factor.
+Despite Marchant's publication of de Mairan's work, which might have suggested the existence of endogenous biological clocks, rhythms in plant movements were for a long time thought to be extrinsically controlled by light and dark cycles, or magnetic and temperature oscillations, or even a mysterious, yet-to-be identified X-factor.

-In 1823, almost a century after de Mairan's work, the Swiss botanist Augustin Pyramus de Candolle expanded on it by measuring the free running period of Mimosa pudica leaf movements in constant conditions, finding them to be 22–23 hours long.
-This was probably the first hint of what is now called the circadian (from Latin circa, about, and diem) nature of such endogenous rhythms, found in practically all living organisms, including some bacteria.
+In 1823, almost a century after de Mairan's work, the Swiss botanist Augustin Pyramus de Candolle expanded on it by measuring the free-running period of Mimosa pudica leaf movements in constant conditions, finding them to be 22–23 hours long.
+This was probably the first hint of what is now called the circadian (from Latin circa, about, and dies) nature of such endogenous rhythms, found in practically all living organisms, including some bacteria.